studoverse/campus-qr/README.md

 * **Exportable**: Check-ins at specific locations and check-ins from specific people can be downloaded as csv file to open them in Excel.
 * **Infection tracing**: Fast and reliable tracing of infection chains.
 * **Automatic data deletion**: After a configurable time (default: 1 month) the check-in data will be automatically deleted to comply with the GDPR.
+* **Multirole administration**: The moderation frontend of Campus QR can be used by thousands of employees of a university.
+* **Access management**: Creation of specific access for students or guests within selected time frame to allow a controlled reopening of university buildings.
+* **Scalable access verification**: Access control can be verified by one doorman or lecturer in parallel to avoid crowds around entries.

 # Screenshots
 ## User Frontend